spikedoanz/spikedoanz.github.io/content/how-i-meditate-1.md

 like [garbage collection](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)) for the mind. most persistent thoughts don't go away until they're resolved, and they're usually not resolved until i sit down and mull over them for a while. meditation is a really good place to do just that.
-- creative ideation: much like taking long walks, or showevers, meditation is where a lot of my good ideas spring up. it's not a conscious action by any means. i think the combination of attentiveness plus the clearing up of mental gunk creates a good environment for my brain to iron out a couple ideas for writing or engineering.
+- creative ideation: much like taking long walks, or showers, meditation is where a lot of my good ideas spring up. it's not a conscious action by any means. i think the combination of attentiveness plus the clearing up of mental gunk creates a good environment for my brain to iron out a couple ideas for writing or engineering.